 Stop the erosion and loss of local decision-making and control to state legislators in Sacramento.
 SB50 and other proposed regional proposals threaten R-1 neighborhoods, cities and towns throughout the state.

-The goal of Silicon Valley Housing Forum was to raise awareness about the significant changes that will occur where we live if these bills become laws.
-Our expert panelists have shared views and entertain questions from the audience.
+The goal of Silicon Valley Housing Forum on April 6, 2019, sponsored by Better Cupertino and other local organizations, was to raise awareness about the significant changes that will occur where we live if these bills become laws.
+The expert panelists shared views and entertained questions from the audience.